 By Application filed April 9, 2019 Windstream Nebraska Inc., (Windstream or Applicant) seeks high-cost support from the Nebraska Universal Service Fund (NUSF).
-Notice of the application appeared in The Daily Record, Omaha, Nebraska on April 15, 2019 and in the News-Press, Nebraska City, on April 23, 2019.
+Notice of the application appeared in The Daily Record, Omaha, Nebraska on April 15, 2019, and in the Lincoln, Nebraska on April 19, 2019.
 No protests or interventions were filed; therefore, the Commission processed this application pursuant to its Rule of Modified Procedure.

-Applicant sought support in the amount of eighty-four thousand forty-nine dollars (\$84,049) for the construction of facilities in the Northwestern area of the Nebraska City, Nebraska ILEC Exchange.
+Applicant sought support in the amount of fifty thousand seven hundred and twenty-seven dollars (\$50,727) for the construction of facilities in the northwestern area of the Elmwood, Nebraska ILEC Exchange.

-According to the Application, the Central Office for Nebraska City is currently connected with interoffice fiber facilities.
-Customers within reach of the office may be able to receive 4 Mbps download speeds or better depending on the copper loop length from the Central Office.
-This project intends to address these customers by placing equipment at one site, one remote Base Station approximately 3.25 miles northwest of the Nebraska City Central Office.
-The network upgrades will enable a fixed wireless broadband service capable of minimum speeds of 10 Mbps.
-The majority of customers will have speeds of 25 Mbps up to 100 Mbps available.
+According to the Application, the Central Office for Elmwood is currently connected with interoffice fiber facilities.
+Customers within reach of the office may be able to receive 4 Mbps download speeds or better depending on the copper loop length from the equipment.
+This project intends to address those customers in the northwestern area of the exchange that have long loop lengths and therefore have no broadband or limited broadband availability.
+Applicant will place equipment at two sites, one remote base station approximately 5.8 miles northwest of the Elmwood Central Office, and equipment at the Central Office.
+These network upgrades will enable a fixed wireless service capable of 10 Mbps to 100 Mbps.
+The majority of customers would have speeds of 25 Mbps to 100 Mbps.

-The Commission staff conducted an analysis of the census blocks submitted and compared the information against the Connect America Fund Phase II eligible areas.
+The Commission staff conducted an analysis of the census blocks submitted and compared the information against the

+Connect America Fund Phase II eligible areas.
 The Commission staff also reviewed the census block information and compared it to its wireline Broadband Mapping data, which uses FCC Form 477 deployment data collected by the FCC biannually.
 Taking the CAF II and wireline competition information into account, the Commission finds it should make an adjustment to the support approved for Windstream.
-Total approved support is adjusted to reflect 107 of 199 census blocks as eligible which results in a staff recommended grant award of eighty thousand nine hundred sixteen dollars and seventy-seven cents (\$80,916.77).
+Total approved support is adjusted to reflect 20 of 86 census blocks as eligible which results in a staff recommended grant award of thirty-three thousand seven hundred thirty-six dollars and seventy-four cents (\$33,736.74).